tbrlpld/log100days/README.md

 ```

 Note that the executable (`quart`) and the arguments (in this case `run`) are not written directly after one another.
+Be sure to also configure the development server to accept connections from other hosts than localhost.
+Only accepting connections from localhost would mean only accepting from inside the container.

 Since this is quite the line, you might want to save this somehow.
 This is where [`docker-compose`](https://docs.docker.com/compose/compose-file/) comes in.